square/metrics/FUNCTIONS.md

 ### `transform.rate(list)`

 This function computes the numerical derivative of a given timeseries, as in `transform.derivative`, but it bounds the result to be at least 0.
-This is useful for timeseries which increase until reaching some cap where they reset, to avoid massive negative spikes in the resulting derivative.
-It scales the results to be `events / second`, interpreting the input with units `events`.
+This is useful for counting timeseries.
+The resulting units are in `events / second` (so scaling will occur depending on the resolution of the data).

 ### `transform.cumulative(list)`

-This function computes the cumulative sum of a given timeseries.
+This function computes the raw, cumulsative sum of the values in each timeseries.
 It performs no scaling. `NaN` values are treated as 0.

 ### `transform.default(list, value)`